Chapter 1: Guess who came to my deathbed.

 "I'm dead! ...
 You're dead!
 If I am with you, then I must be dead ... or this is a damn hallucination or a nightmare," replied Lord Melbourne confused and scared, holding with his hands to his head.

-In those memories Lord Byron introduced him to that same room and laid him on the sofa.
-Then Lord Byron did something terrifying ... he retracted his mouth and then two huge fangs appeared, and the sclera of Lord Byron's eyes became absolutely red, giving a terrifying image to his eyes, as if them were full of blood.
+In those memories, Lord Byron introduced him to that same room and laid him on the sofa.
+Then Lord Byron did something terrifying ... he retracted his mouth and then two huge fangs appeared, and the sclera of Lord Byron's eyes became absolutely red, giving a terrifying image to his eyes as if they were full of blood.
 Lord Byron lowered his head and nailed his huge fangs in Lord Melbourne's neck, and in his memory Lord Melbourne relived the physical sensation he felt when Byron sucked his blood and also intense heat and a tingling spreading down his neck.

 Lord Byron waited a few moments, and then taking the head of Lord Melbourne gave it a sharp turn, breaking his neck.
 Remembering it, Lord Melbourne felt dread as he felt himself plunging into darkness, and then a feeling that he was leaving his body for a moment, to return immediately in a violent way.
 Lord Melbourne had then opened his eyes abruptly, desperately searching for air like a person drowning when they managed to rescue it and get it out of the water.